 Pharmacy Benefit Manager Model Legislation B: This PBM model legislation allows states to regulate PBMs through their state insurance departments.
-It is modeled after 2019 Montana Senate Bill 71.
+It is modeled after Maine’s Bill 1504, approved in 2019.

 Montana Explores a New Approach to Regulating Pharmacy Benefit Managers: This blog highlights Montana’s approach to address PBM business practices by leveraging its insurance department’s regulatory authority over insurance carriers.

 Pharmacy Benefit Manager Questions and Answers: Commonly asked questions and answers about PBMs’ role in the drug supply chain and NASHP’s model legislation.

 How Legislation Helps States Shed Light on Pharmacy Benefit Manager Operations: This blog explores how states can use this model legislation to license PBMs, ban gag clauses that prevent pharmacists from sharing lower-price drug options with consumers, and require more transparency into exactly who profits from rebates.

 Chart Comparing Pharmacy Benefit Manager laws in 21 states.
 States took varied approaches to regulating PBMs in 2018.
 This chart details each state’s approach and how their laws compare with NASHP’s PBM Model Legislation A.

 NASHP’s Center for State Rx Drug Pricing develops model legislation to help states control rising prescription drug costs, and features the bills on its website.
 State officials interested in these model bills should contact Jennifer Reck for more information.